 Back to the basics of primitive truths

 Just as a hammer extends the hand, and clothes or a house “extend” the skin, according to McLuhan, “with electricity we extend our central nervous system globally, instantly interrelating every human experience” (Understanding Media, 1964).
 An electric man abandons his body and begins to exist everywhere (McLuhan called it “angelism”).
-If the entire globe is a place for everyone to exist, everyone can obtain an experience on any occasion.
+If the entire globe is a place for everyone to exist, everyone can obtain experience on any occasion.
 When social reality moves to the space induced online, not only do facts mutate to factoids, but also one’s experience becomes virtual, meaning omnipresent and omnivorous.

 Luria’s illiterate peasant refused to judge the things he had not encountered.
 Online users, on the contrary, will rarely refrain from judging whatever they happen to read.
 In the electric space, one’s newly gained divinity produces not only omnipresence but also omniscience.
 Only philosophers could see the light which lightened the essences of things in Plato’s cave.
 On the internet, everyone sees a light.
-The only problem is that the multitude and variety of filters and optics do not allow the defining of whether this light exists by itself or if it is just an optical effect induced for everyone by their own optics.
+The only problem is that the multitude and variety of filters and optics do not allow defining whether this light exists by itself or if it is just an optical effect induced for everyone by their own optics.

 There is one more important difference between an online user and Luria’s illiterate peasant.
 The peasant used his right to judge things very cautiously.
 If there is no supreme and absolute truth, if knowledge is always what is at hand, physical reality becomes the best fact-checker.
 It pays back hard.
 Better not to touch what you do not know about.